Skip to main content

 Researchers at University of Utah College of Nursing Awarded $3.8 Million NINR Grant to Address Social Needs and Reduce Health Disparities Through Digital Access

-The National Institute of Nursing Research (NINR) has awarded a five-year, $3,846,851 grant to Principal Investigator Andrea Wallace, along with Co-Investigators Bob Wong, Sara Simonsen, Brenda Luther, and Ernest Grigorian, for their project titled Enhanced Digital Access to Bridge Social Needs and Reduce Health Disparities: The e-SINCERE Study.
+The National Institute of Nursing Research (NINR) has awarded a five-year, $3,846,851 grant to Principal Investigator Andrea Wallace, along with Co-Investigators Sara Bybee, Bob Wong, Sara Simonsen, Brenda Luther, and Ernest Grigorian, for their project titled Enhanced Digital Access to Bridge Social Needs and Reduce Health Disparities: The e-SINCERE Study.
 The team will provide stable cellphone access and digital support to help underserved patients connect with community resources such as food, housing, and transportation, with the goal of improving health outcomes and reducing disparities.

 Using a community-engaged approach, the research team will conduct the study in three emergency departments across Utah.
 Partners include health systems, government programs, and community service agencies, all of whom will help co-design the final intervention.
 “The e-SINCERE Study will provide valuable insights into the communication needs of our communities.
 This information will guide us in effectively allocating resources to achieve meaningful and equitable improvements in health and well-being for underserved populations that often face significant barriers connecting to and navigating health and social service systems,” said Wallace.